scalar-labs/scalar-terraform/docs/HowToExpandAzureManagedDisk.md

-# A Guide on How to Expand Managed disk in Azure
+# A Guide on How to Expand Managed Disk in Azure

 This guide explains how to expand managed disk in Azure.